DIGITAL MSA (dMSA)

 Artistic Activism and Memory: The Matapacos Statue Intervention in Santiago de Chile

-dMSA Spring 2024 session 2: Artistic Activism and Memory: The Matapacos statue intervention in Santiago de Chile, hosted by: Alexander Ulrich Thygesen
+dMSA Spring 2024 session 2: Artistic Activism and Memory: The Matapacos statue intervention in Santiago de Chile, moderated by: Alexander Ulrich Thygesen

 Speakers: